optionfactory/ansivault/README.md

 <!-- Plugin description -->
-Easy Vault and Unvault ansible secret file and YML properties
+Easy Vault and Unvault ansible secret file and YML properties.
+This plugin search for vault password in that order:
+1. System property `ANSIBLE_CONFIG`
+2. `ansible.cfg` file containing the path of vault password file (`[default]` -> `vault_password_file` property) in current project path.
+This is made to support a project structure like `<root>/infrastructure/ansible/ansible.cfg`
+3. `$HOME/ansible.cfg`
+4. `/etc/ansible/ansible.cfg`
+5. Fallback with user prompt.
+In that case the password is saved on secure credential store, and can be deleted in Settings.

 <!-- Plugin description end -->

 ## Installation